akyoto/q/README.md

 * No binary dependencies (not even libc)
 * No compiler dependencies (no LLVM, no GCC, ...)
 * Small binaries (a "Hello World" program produces a 247-byte binary)
+* Testing embedded into the language ("q test")
+* Linting embedded into the compiler (detects common mistakes and suggests solutions)
 * Importing a module should have no side effects
 * Modules should be highly reusable (not bound to predefined data structures)
 * No classes or methods, instead we have data and functions that can operate on data
 * No name shadowing, names never change their meaning
 * Correctness of the program should be verified at compile time (requires a good type system)
 * User-friendly compiler messages

+## Architectures

+Currently **Linux x86-64** only.
+It produces 64-bit ELF binaries.
+Windows and Mac support are planned.

 ## How to contribute